Hotels near Versluis/dickenson

 Which hotels near Versluis/dickenson have suites or extra space?

-Which hotels near Versluis/dickenson have an in-room kitchen or kitchenette?
+Which hotels near Versluis/dickenson have a full in-room kitchen?

 Ready to book near Versluis/dickenson?